GABRIEL RECCHIA

 Cognitive Computing Lab

-(advisor: Michael N. Jones)
+(advisor: Professor Michael N. Jones)

 Doctoral candidate, associate instructor, graduate research assistant